 Setting up is easy, and it’s easier if you’ve already got a vault account with Norton Identity.
 Although the app misses import features (as noted by other reviewers), you’ve got to admit that the omission isn’t a big deal.
 Besides, if there are import or export options, they can be a slight security flaw.

 Unlike a lot many other password managers, Norton Identity Safe tells you exactly what makes a password strong.
 If you follow the same criteria that Norton recommends, most of your passwords are going to be hard to crack – and naturally, hard to remember.

 That’s why you use apps like Norton Identity Safe.

-A feature that's underrated is the built-in secure browser with alerts if you're looking at a less-secure website.
-The built-in browser is set to mimic Safari so your experience is almost unchanged.
+An underrated feature is the built-in secure browser with alerts if you’re looking at a less-secure website.
+The built-in browser is set to mimic Safari, so your experience is almost unchanged.
 The aim is to make you browse as securely as possible.

-The app is a really good one if you're looking to store passwords and use them securely..
+The app is a perfect one if you’re looking to store passwords and use them securely.